ibm-cloud-docs/security-compliance/bookmarks.md

 ## Before you begin
 {: #bookmark-before}

 Before you get started, be sure that you have the required level of access to view and manage bookmarks.
-To add a bookmark, you need the Writer service role or higher for {{site.data.keyword.security-advisor_short}}.
-For more information, see [Assigning access](/docs/security-compliance?topic=security-compliance-access-management).
+To add a bookmark, you need the [**Writer** service role or higher for {{site.data.keyword.security-advisor_short}}](/docs/security-compliance?topic=security-compliance-access-management).